University of Waterloo Health Services Centre Expansion

 A new model for health service delivery that is more responsive and more inclusive

-The University’s growing student population required a considerable expansion to the existing Health Services building.
+The University of Waterloo’s growing student population required a considerable expansion to the existing Health Services building.

 The design team (Kearns Mancini Architects and John MacDonald Architect) worked alongside the facility’s leadership and medical staff to support the implementation of a team-based model of health care with clear organization, calming spaces with gracious views, and excellent spaces for the delivery of services.